Correlation detection in trees for planted graph alignment: Introduction

 \begin{remark} One-sided partial recovery is by definition at least as hard as partial recovery.
 From an application standpoint it is more appealing than partial recovery: indeed, it may be of little use to know one has a permutation with 30\% of correctly matched nodes if one does not have a clue about which pairs are correctly matched.
-Our proposed algorithm will achieve one-sided partial recovery under suitable conditions. \end{remark}
+Our proposed algorithm \texttt{MPAlign} will achieve one-sided partial recovery under suitable conditions.

+Note that in order to achieve partial recovery, the set $\cC$ associated with estimator $\hat{\pi}$ has to be of cardinality $\card{\cC} \geq \eta n$, see \eqref{eq:def_overlap}.
+In addition, one-sided partial recovery requires $\cC$ not to be too large, see \eqref{eq:def_error}. \end{remark}

-\paragraph{Phase diagram} In this sparse regime, where the graphs have constant mean degree $\lambda$, it is known \cite{Cullina2017,Cullina18} that the presence of $\Omega(n)$ isolated vertices in the underlying intersection graph of $\bG$ and $\bG'$ makes exact and almost exact recovery impossible.
-The main questions consist then in determining the phase diagram of the model $\cG(n,\lambda/n,s)$ for partial alignment (or recovery), namely the range of parameters $(\lambda,s)$ for which, in the large $n$ limit: \begin{itemize} \item Any sequence of estimators fails to achieve partial recovery for any $\eps>0$.
-We refer to the corresponding range as the \emph{information-theoretic (IT-)impossible phase}; \item There is a sequence of estimators $\hat\sigma$ achieving partial recovery (not necessarily one-sided) with some $\eps>0$, which we refer to as the \emph{IT-feasible phase}; \item There is a sequence of estimators $\hat\sigma$ \emph{that can be computed in polynomial-time} achieving partial recovery with some $\eps>0$ (and sometimes even more, achieving also one-sided partial recovery): the \emph{easy phase}. \end{itemize}
+\textbf{Phase diagram} One of the main questions consists in determining the \emph{phase diagram} of the model $\G(n,q=\lambda/n,s)$ for partial recovery, for which we here give a definition.
+We are interested in determining the range of parameters $(\lambda,s) \in \dR_+ \times [0,1]$ for which, in the large $n$ limit: \begin{itemize} \item Any sequence of estimators fails to achieve partial recovery for any $\eta>0$.
+We refer to the corresponding range as the \emph{impossible phase}; \item There is a sequence of estimators $\hat\pi$ achieving partial recovery (not necessarily one-sided) with some $\eta>0$, which we refer to as the \emph{IT-feasible phase}; \item There is a sequence of estimators $\hat\pi$ \emph{that can be computed in polynomial-time} achieving partial recovery with some $\eta>0$ (and sometimes even more, achieving also one-sided partial recovery): the \emph{easy phase}. \end{itemize}